hashicorp/field-workshops-terraform/docs/slides/aws/terraform-oss/index.md

 HTML comments like this one will show up in the source code, but not in the slides or speaker notes.
 --->

-Welcome to the beginner's guide to Terraform on Azure.
+Welcome to the beginner's guide to Terraform on AWS.
 This slide deck is written entirely in Markdown language, which means you can make edits or additions, then submit a pull request to add your changes to the master copy.
 To make edits to the slide deck simply fork this repository, edit the Markdown files, and submit a pull request with your changes.

 The Markdown content is contained in the docs/ subdirectories.